jackiegatwiri/Triangle/README.md

 .
 If two of the sides are less than or equal to the other side.
 Then it is not a triangle at all <br>

 Behavior
 Our program should handle: <br>

-Output Example
+Output Example <br>
-3 sides are equal
+3 sides are equal,
 5
 5
 5
 True <br>

-2 sides are equal
+2 sides are equal,
 5
 5
 7
 True <br>
-None of the sides are equal
+None of the sides are equal,
 5
 8
 5